shydefoo/perf-test-gen/README.md

 ## TLDR
-- perf-test-gen.sh scaffolds a basic structure to use `vegeta` cli.
+- Run `sh perf-test-gen.sh` to scaffold a basic directory structure to use `vegeta` cli.
-- Run this script to create a `.perf-test` dir in the current directory
+- This script creates a `.perf-test` dir in the current directory
 - .perf-test file structure:
-| -- targets.txt
+|-- targets.txt
-| -- payloads/
+|-- payloads/
-| -- run.sh
+|-- run.sh

 - targets.txt contain an example configuratio.
 See [here](https://github.com/tsenart/vegeta#http-format) for more info
 - run.sh is the entry point to start attacking, eg: